tabler/tabler/pages/_docs/payments.md

 ---
 title: Payments
 menu: docs.payments
+description: The Tabler payments plug-in will let you use a set of payment provider icons to facilitate the payment process and make it more-user friendly.
 plugin: payments
 done: true
 ---

 ## Payment

+To create a payment provider icon, add the `payment` class to a component and specify the payment provider.
+The full list of payment providers can be found below.

 {% capture code %}
 {% include ui/payment.html class="mr-3" payment="shopify"%}